 Observe the wallabies

 Next, go to the “Rock Wallabies”, located by the rocks at the end of Armand Way.
 You will be able to observe tiny wallabies in their natural environment.
 They are familiar with visitors so some are quite sociable and will approach you.
-As a tip, arrive early in the morning as you will avoid the crowds and be alone with the little animals.
-This means they will come out of their rocky hiding places more easily compared to the late afternoon where the area gets quite busy.
+Our advice is to arrive early in the morning as you will avoid the crowds and be alone with the little animals.
+This means they will come out of their rocky hiding places more easily, compared to the late afternoon when the area gets quite busy.

 The Koala Village offers a Wildlife Tour for an unbeatable price.
-Here you will have the opportunity for some amazing animal encounters such as cuddle a Koala, carry a python on your shoulders, hold a lizard, feed a crocodile and learn more about the island.
-All for only $ 30 for a 2-hour tour.
-There are three tours per day: 10 a.m, 12 p.m or 2:30 p.m.
-There is no need to book online, just make sure you arrive at the Koala village a little earlier to reserve your place.
+It will give you the opportunity to cuddle a Koala, carry a python on your shoulders, hold a lizard, feed a crocodile and learn more about the island.
+All for only $30 for a 2-hour tour.
+There are three tours per day: 10 am, 12 pm or 2.30pm.
+There is no need to book online, just make sure you arrive at the Koala Village a little early to reserve your place!

 Relax on the beaches

 The island offers a multitude of beaches, ready to be explored and enjoyed.
-Picnic and Horseshoe beaches offer a supervised swimming area.
-Nelly Bay and Geoffrey Bay are ideal for snorkelling and finally, Horseshoe Bay will be your favourite if you want to do an aquatic sport such as jet ski or boating.
+Picnic Beach and Horseshoe Beach have a supervised swimming area.
+Nelly Bay and Geoffrey Bay are ideal for snorkelling and Horseshoe Bay will be your favourite if you want to do a sport like as jet skiing or boating.

 Don’t miss the incredible sunset

-For accommodation, there are several solutions to suit all budgets.
-Be sure to book in advance as the best accommodation will be booked up quickly as there is high demand.
+For accommodation, there are several options to suit all budgets.
+Be sure to make your reservation in advance as the best accommodation will be booked up quickly!

 The most economical